-To calculate the most recently reported rates, the college tracked a group of students who started at the college either Summer or Fall of 2009.
-This group included only those students who had never attended any college previously and were enrolled full-time in a program leading to a certificate, diploma, or associate degree during Fall 2009.
-Greenville Tech had 1,971 students who met the criteria.
+To calculate the most recently reported rates, the college tracked a group of students who started at the college either Summer or Fall of 2013.
+This group included only those students who had never attended any college previously and were enrolled full-time in a program leading to a certificate, diploma, or associate degree during Fall 2013.
+Greenville Technical College had 1,571 students who met the criteria.

 What else should I know about these rates?